-Control your asthma and avoid an attack by taking your medicine exactly as your doctor tells you and by staying away from things that can trigger an attack.
+Control your child's asthma and avoid an attack by having them take their medicine exactly as their doctor tells them and by staying away from things that can trigger an attack.

 Asthma medicines can have side effects, but most side effects are mild and soon go away.
 Ask your doctor about the side effects of your medicines.

-Remember – you can control your asthma.
-With your healthcare provider’s help, make your own asthma action plan.
+Remember – you can control your child's Asthma.
+With your healthcare provider’s help, make your own Asthma action plan.
 Decide who should have a copy of your plan and where he or she should keep it.
 Take your long-term control medicine even when you don’t have symptoms.

 Alternative Treatment and Hope